 2. Pinterest for Business

 Are you planning to use Pinterest to drive traffic to your e-commerce site?
+Create your business account on this popular resource right now and take a big step towards success.
+Make sure that the username isn’t taken here.
 Like YouTube, Pinterest has an academy for content creators.

 There are resources that will help you learn what makes a great pin and learn how to boost sales during the holiday season.